 - Abernathy Residence on N. Phillips Rd.
 1962

 William Francis Cody, fellow of the American Institute of Architects (FAIA), was born on June 19, 1916 in Dayton, Ohio.
 Cody's mother, Anna Elizabeth Shadle, worked as an interior designer, while his father, William F. Cody Sr., owned a haberdashery.
-His mother's passion for architecture and art was one of the main influential factors that led Cody to his own career in architecture.
+His mother's passion for architecture and art was one of the main influential factors that led Cody to his career in architecture.

 In 1965, Cody was inducted into the College of Fellows in the AIA.
-Some of the last projects for which he received credit as the designer include the Palm Springs Library Center, originally designed in 1972 and completed in 1975, and St. Theresa's Catholic Church, designed in 1968.
+Some of the last projects he received credit as the designer include the Palm Springs Library Center, originally designed in 1972 and completed in 1975, and St. Theresa's Catholic Church, designed in 1968.

 Quite a few of Cody's creations are now considered classic examples of his ability and genius and have been preserved.
 Unfortunately, some of his most known projects were lost to indiscriminate development.
 For example, during the summer of 2014, the poured concrete entrance canopy at the Spa Hotel was destroyed.